iiisthu/jsnark/README.md

 The code is undergoing more testing and integration of other features.
 The future versions of this library will include more documentation, examples and optimizations.

 ### Author
-This code is developed and maintained by Ahmed Kosba <akosba@cs.umd.edu>.
+This code is forked from [Jsnark project](https://github.com/akosba/jsnark), which is developed and maintained by Ahmed Kosba <akosba@cs.umd.edu>.
 Please email for any questions.